 Unbelievable: “Following The Leader” has got to be the most irritating song I’ve ever heard in my life, it’s annoying as fudge.
 When I was young, my friends would often play this song from a compilation CD of Disney songs if he or she is in charge of taking full responsibility to complete a task.
 Frozen’s “Let It Go” is pretty tame compared to Following The Leader.
 I’d rather listen to Let It Go than Following The Leader.
 The latter song deserves to be Doubled Down due to my displeasure.

 There’s a scene with kids smoking.
 I do not condone underage smoking.

 If you’re a Native American, Indian are presented in a stereotypical depiction.
 As a quarter Indian of Choctaw decent, (not kidding) I didn’t get offended at all by their scenes or the song, What Made Red Man Red.”
 As a kid, I never noticed their depiction onscreen, I thought they were quirky like most cartoon characters behave.
 I’m gonna give this con a pass, because I never had a problem with it.

-Disney’s Peter Pan remains as a timeless classic.
+Disney’s Peter Pan is shockingly average.
 I’m gonna come clean, I prefer the 2003 live action version rather than the 1953 version.
 If you want to introduce your kids to Peter Pan, start with the old school classic or the 2003 film, your call.
 Don’t forget to subscribe Disney Plus if you want to relive your childhood.